 ‘A cracking tale about the remarkable life of a gun shearer turned gnarly surfer and so much more.’
 Leigh Radford, former National Rural Editor, ABC.

-Copies of the book will be available through the following outlets from mid December:
+Copies of the book are available either direct from the author, or through the following outlets:

-Adelaide – Dillons Books (Norwood), Matilda Bookshop (Stirling); Mostly Books (Mitcham) Shakespeare’s Books (Blackwood), Wakefield Press Bookshop (Mile End)
+Adelaide – Imprints (Rundle St), Dymocks Adelaide (Rundle Mall), Matilda Bookshop (Stirling), Mostly Books (Mitcham), Shakespeare’s Books (Blackwood), Wakefield Press Bookshop (Mile End)

 Keith – Henry and Rose